cul/dlst-dh/_pages/about.md

 ## To make a request...

-If you would like to be showcased in this website, or would like to correct an error in one of the pages, please send an email to our Digital Scholarship Coordinator for the Humanities and History, Alex Gil at [agil@columbia.edu](mailto:agil@columbia.edu).
+If you would like to be showcased in this website, or would like to correct an error in one of the pages, please send an email to Alex Gil—Digital Scholarship Coordinator for the Humanities and History—at [agil@columbia.edu](mailto:agil@columbia.edu).

 ## To stay informed...